robvet/dapr-workshop/Assignment02/step-by-step.md

 ## Step 3: Use Dapr service invocation with the Dapr SDK for .NET

-In step 2, you used the Dapr HTTP API to call a building block.
+In step 2, you used the Dapr HTTP API to call the Dapr Service Invocation building block.
 In this step, you're going to simplify the application by using the **Dapr SDK for .NET** to call the VehicleRegistrationService.
 The SDK provides a simple and intuitive way to invoke the Dapr sidecar APIs that tightly integrates with the .NET Core platform.

 First stop the simulation: